Secondary school teacher High school teacher, secondary school tutor

 1. Entry requirements

-To become a secondary school teacher you'll need qualified teacher status (QTS).
-You can get QTS by taking a:
+To become a secondary school teacher you'll need:

-- GCSEs (or equivalent) at grades 9 to 4 (A* to C) in English and maths
+- GCSEs (or equivalent) at grade 4 (C) in English and maths

 - passes in numeracy and literacy skills tests

 Although not essential, you'll find it useful to have some school experience to support your application.

 Find out more about how to get started from Get into Teaching.